BLSQ/dhis2-meta-nav/README.md

 ## Wut?

-This is an attempt to use [Tailwind UI](tailwindui.com), a set of UI components by the authors of [Tailwind CSS](taillwindcss.com) people.
+This is an attempt to use [Tailwind UI](http://tailwindui.com), a set of UI components by the authors of [Tailwind CSS](http://tailwindcss.com) people.

-Components are for pay, I've a licence so you can browser [here](https://bluesquare.1password.com/vaults/dnrtxul33sdl2cybttuxvv3g7a/allitems/ahag75vzk4a5kuslhv2gikl2r4/) - this comes with a licence so don't put that in a public repo!
+The library is free but the components are not, I've a licence so you can browse them [here](https://bluesquare.1password.com/vaults/dnrtxul33sdl2cybttuxvv3g7a/allitems/ahag75vzk4a5kuslhv2gikl2r4/) - this comes with a licence so don't put that in a public repo!

-I've played a bit with the config so that we can use the tailwind components here (using PostCSS and some other stuff).
+I've played a bit with the config so that we can use the tailwind components here in React (using PostCSS and some other stuff).

 Main experience is to see how easy/complex it is to use them inside react (Tailwind UI components are "just HTML with classes") - mostly, copy/paste, replace ´class´ with ´className´ and remove AlpineJS tags (anything inside an element that starts with @) -> done.

 I've made some test at extracting components, and getting props instead of fixed value, and this seems to work well - have a look at Layout for this.

+### Why?

+I like component library as they are a good way to

+* Win time on development
+* Have a default (good) level for everything

+The polish seems to be good here and while this is not material UI (ie: look is a bit different) it's not widely different either.
+With the team being skewed toward backend, this could be a good way to help deploy good quality front ends.

+### What now?

+I'd like to test this on a single project, unrelated to our current products.
+Good thing is I've one nearyby (small DHIS2 app for Morocco) that could fit the bill.
+If the experience is positive, we can see for others.

 ## CRA stuff